rwvo/mac_hipster/Readme.md

 cd ~
 sudo tar -cvpf - sysroot_jammy | xz -T0 -1 > /tmp/sysroot_jammy.tar.xz
 ```
-Note: see the comment about in Section 3.1 about the `xz` arguments.
+Note: see the comment above in Section 3.1 about the `xz` arguments.

 ### B. Transfer + Extract on macOS
 ```bash